 The true killer of course was never found.
 Many more suspects were accused and investigated over the years, some far more likely than others.
 It wasn’t even really decided whether the victims were only the five women killed in 1888, or whether the few killed in 1891 were the result of the same perpetrator.
 The legend lives on.

 In any case the rumours gave a certain Duke a higher profile than he might otherwise have had.
 The Duke of Clarence, dull and supposedly riddled with syphilis, discovered that there is such a thing as bad publicity.
-If you would like the opportunity to repair the historic damage done to the title of Duke, then you might be interested in purchasing a noble title from the many available to purchase at royaltitles.net.
+If you would like the opportunity to repair the historic damage done to the titles of Duke and Lord, then you might be interested in purchasing a noble title from the many available to purchase, and become a Lord or a Duke.
 You can have them legitimately added to your passport, credit card, driving licence, and other documents, but just remember as an honorary member of the ruling classes, you too may become part of the royal rumour mill and, like the Duke of Clarence, get slightly more than you bargained for.